She wrote the world's first computer program — in 1837.

 In 1960, Goodall began her study of chimpanzees in the Gombe forest of Tanzania.
 Immersing herself with the animals, she made several revolutionary discoveries, including that chimpanzees make and use tools — a trait that was previously thought to be uniquely human, according to National Geographic.
 She also found that the animals displayed complex social behaviors, such as altruism and ritualized behaviors, as well as gestures of affection.

-In 1965, Goodall earned a doctorate in ethology from Cambridge University, becoming one of only a handful of people ever allowed to study at the university at the graduate level without first receiving an undergraduate degree.
+In 1965, Goodall earned a doctorate in ethology from the University of Cambridge, becoming one of only a handful of people ever allowed to study at the university at the graduate level without first receiving an undergraduate degree.
 In 1977, Goodall founded the Jane Goodall Institute to support research and protection of chimpanzees.

 Ada Lovelace (1815-1852)